w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Text transcripts provide an alternative to visual and audio information.
 Audio descriptions are essential for people who cannot see the visuals.
 Captions are essential for people who cannot hear the audio.

-Discuss the need for mechanisms to enable or disable alternatives to multimedia content depending on user needs.
-Explain that these mechanisms need to be always reachable for users, that they need to have clear names, and that they should not disappear when the media starts playing.
+Discuss the need for planning in the design phase to accommodate media alternatives such as text transcripts, audio descriptions, captions, and sign language.
+Present mechanisms to turn on and off alternatives to multimedia content depending on user needs.
+Explain that these mechanisms need to have clear name and need to be always reachable for users.
 Explain that defining such mechanisms is a designer's responsibility, whereas providing the alternatives is a responsibility shared with the content author.

 #### Learning Outcomes for Topic

 Students should be able to

 * identify accessibility requirements for the different types of multimedia content, such as text transcripts for audio and visual information, audio descriptions, captions, and sign language
+* define text transcripts as text that provides an alternative to visual and audio information
+* define audio descriptions as descriptions to adequately get the visual information needed to understand the content
+* define captions as text versions of the speech and non-speech audio information needed to understand the content
+* define sign language as the native language of some deaf people
+* design mechanisms for pausing, stopping, or hiding that plays automatically for more than 3 seconds
-* design user interfaces with mechanisms to enable audio descriptions, captions, and sign language
+* design mechanisms to turn on and off audio descriptions, captions, and sign language
-* design user interfaces with player controls that:
+* design player controls that:
   * have descriptive names
   * can be operable by keyboard
   * are easy to find